Battle of Stamford Bridge: Aftermath

-King Harold accepted a truce with the surviving Norwegians, including Harald's son Olaf and Paul Thorfinnsson, Earl of Orkney.
+King Harold accepted a truce with the surviving Norwegians, including King Hardrada's son Olaf and Paul Thorfinnsson, Earl of Orkney.
 They were allowed to leave after giving pledges not to attack England again.
 The losses the Norwegians had suffered were so severe that only 24 ships from the fleet of over 300 were needed to carry the survivors away.
 They withdrew to Orkney, where they spent the winter, and in the spring Olaf returned to Norway.
-The kingdom was then divided and shared between him and his brother Magnus, whom Harald had left behind to govern in his absence.
-The casualties are referred as so high in both sides in many sources, an English-born Norman historian Orderic Vitalis reports half a century later that the battle ground was still "easily recognizable by the piles of bones that still bear witness to the heavy losses on both sides".
+After King Hardrada's death, the Norwegian kingdom was divided between Olaf and his brother Magnus, whom King Hardrada had left behind to govern in his absence.
+The heavy casualties suffered by both sides at Stamford Bridge were noted by later chroniclers; the English-born Norman historian Orderic Vitalis, writing decades after the event, reported that the battlefield was still "easily recognizable by the piles of bones that still bear witness to the heavy losses on both sides."

-Harold's victory was short-lived.
-Three days after the battle, on 28 September, a Norman invasion army led by William the Conqueror landed in Pevensey, Sussex, on the south coast of England.
-Harold had to immediately turn his troops around and force-march them southwards to intercept the Norman army.
-On 14 October, Harold, leading an army of between 5,000 and 13,000 troops, confronted the Norman army at the Battle of Hastings.
-There, he was decisively defeated and killed in action, allowing for William to march on London and take control over all of England as part of the Norman Conquest.
+King Harold’s victory was short-lived.
+Three days after the battle, on 28 September 1066, a Norman invasion army led by William the Conqueror landed at Pevensey, Sussex, on the south coast of England.
+King Harold immediately led his troops on a forced march southwards to intercept the Norman army.
+On 14 October 1066, Harold, commanding an army variously estimated between 5,000 and 13,000 men, confronted William's forces at the Battle of Hastings, where he was decisively defeated and killed, allowing William to march on London and ultimately take control of all England.